 Upgrading Database Catalogs and Virtual Warehouses in Cloudera Data Warehouse Public Cloud

-This topic describes how to upgrade Database Catalogs and Virtual Warehouses in Cloudera Data Warehouse (CDW) Public Cloud.
+You need to learn about the choices, requirements, and alerts for upgrading Database Catalogs and Virtual Warehouses in Cloudera Data Warehouse (CDW) Public Cloud.

-Database Catalogs and Virtual Warehouse must be compatible, but the CDW upgrade framework understands the interoperability constraints between them.
-The CDW UI displays visual alerts in the Database Catalog and Virtual Warehouse tiles which indicate when there are upgrades available:
+Database Catalogs and Virtual Warehouse must be compatible.
+The CDW upgrade framework understands the interoperability constraints between them, and generates alerts.
+Alerts appear as shown in the following example to indicate when upgrades are available for the Database Catalog and Virtual Warehouse:

 You can also check for upgrades by selecting Upgrade from the options menu on the tile:

 A release is considered compatible with the current release if its dependents or dependencies do not need to be upgraded.
-For Database Catalogs, this means that it does not need to be upgraded to function effectively with its associated Virtual Warehouses.
-For Virtual Warehouses, this means that it does not need to be upgraded to function effectively with its associated Database Catalog.
+Conpatible Database Catalogs do not need to be upgraded to function effectively with associated Virtual Warehouses.
+Compatible Virtual Warehouses do not need to be upgraded to function effectively with the associated Database Catalog.

-However, some releases contain changes that require upgrading associated components.
+Some releases contain changes that require upgrading associated components.
 For example, a Hive Virtual Warehouse might use new APIs introduced in a new release of the Hive metastore/Database Catalog.
 In this case, you must upgrade the Database Catalog that is associated with this Hive Virtual Warehouse.
 On the other hand, if you upgrade a Database Catalog, you are not required to upgrade its associated Virtual Warehouse.
-These releases are called Latest releases in the CDW UI.
+The Latest releases indicator appears in this case.

 Available upgrade choices

-When you select the Upgrade option in the tile or from the drop-down options menu in the tile, you might see one of the following options:
+When you click Upgrade, you might see one of the following options:

 Already up-to-date, which means there are no new releases that you can upgrade to:

-A similar dialog box displays for Virtual Warehouses when a compatible version is available for upgrade.
+A similar prompt appears when a compatible version of a Virtual Warehouse is available for upgrade.

-Sometimes if upgrading to a latest version causes dependent components to be upgraded as well, you might get a more complicated message in the Upgrade dialog box.
+If upgrading to the latest version causes dependent components to be upgraded as well, a detailed message might appear.
 For example:

-Clicking on one of the "Upgrade..." buttons starts the upgrade process.
-The CDW UI displays the status of the upgrade: Upgrading, Starting, or Started.
+Click Upgrade to start the upgrade process.
+The status of the upgrade appears: Upgrading, Starting, or Started.